tenancy/docs/docs/tenancy/1.x/identification-general.md

 ### Tenant Contract

-The tenant contract `Tenancy\Identification\Contracts\Tenant` marks a specific model as a valid tenant.
-Have the model implement the contract methods to get started:
+The tenant contract `Tenancy\Identification\Contracts\Tenant` marks a specific Class as a valid tenant.
+Have the class implement the contract methods to get started:

 ```php
 <?php